-These rocks are found south (sheet 32D08) and SE (sheet 32C05) of La Motte Lake.
-They are mainly composed of partially biotitized, chloritized and epidotized granular hornblende.
+Unit nAlac4 is found south (sheet 32D08) and SE (sheet 32C05) of La Motte Lake.
+It is mainly composed of partially biotitized, chloritized and epidotized granular hornblende.
 The rock is black to greenish.
 Hornblende crystals range from 2 mm to 1 cm long.
 Feldspar content ranges from 10 to 70%.
 Altered pyroxenes are observed locally.
-Interestingly, for Dawson (1966), hornblendite was interpreted more as metamorphosed mafic volcanics.
-However, for Brett et al. (1976), this unit is interpreted as an early facies of the La Corne Batholith due to field cross-cutting relationships between different intrusive phases, and the presence of numerous amphibolite and sedimentary rock enclaves in hornblendite.
-The work of Boily (1992) and our work favours the latter interpretation.
+Interestingly, Dawson (1966) interpreted this unit more as metamorphosed mafic volcanics.
+However, for Brett et al. (1976), this unit was interpreted as an early facies of the La Corne Batholith due to field cross-cutting relationships between different intrusive phases, and the presence of numerous amphibolite and sedimentary rock enclaves in hornblendite.
+Recent works (Boily, 1992; Pilote, 2018; Pilote et al., 2019) favour the latter interpretation.

-This unit is located east of La Motte Lake, in the middle of the SE quarter of sheet 32C05.
-This lithology is mainly composed of variable proportions of feldspar and chloritized (40-70%) and slightly epidotized hornblende.
-This rock is medium grained and commonly foliated.
+This unit is found in two main locations: 1) east of La Motte Lake, in the middle of the SE quarter of sheet 32C05; and 2) in the SW corner of sheet 32C05-200-0102 where it occurs as several intrusive masses elongated along NW and NE general directions (Pilote et al., 2019).
+Hornblende monzonite is composed of variable proportions of feldspar and chloritized (40-70%) and slightly epidotized hornblende.
+The rock is medium grained and commonly foliated.
 Contact between hornblende monzonite and hornblendite is generally progressive.
-Hornblend monzonite occurs in continuous outcrops or dykes cutting hornblendite and surrounding mafic volcanics.
+Hornblende monzonite occurs as massive outcrops or dykes cutting hornblendite and surrounding mafic volcanics.
 In the latter case, large clusters of actinolite crystals mark the edges of volcanic units.
-The presence of metamorphosed volcanic and sedimentary enclaves is common in these rocks (Brett et al., 1976).
-In general, the magnetic susceptibility of this lithology is slightly higher compared to adjacent intrusive lithologies.
+The presence of metamorphosed volcanic and sedimentary rock enclaves is common in these rocks (Brett et al., 1976; Pilote et al., 2019).
+In most cases, volcanic enclaves are foliated and with orientations that diverge from the regional schistosity’s general trajectory.
+This unit cuts the Fiedmont Formation and some large NW-oriented longitudinal faults (Pilote et al., 2019).
+These observations confirm that these intrusions are at least late tectonic in age.
+In general, magnetic susceptibility of hornblende monzonite is slightly higher than that of adjacent intrusive lithologies.

 This unit is located in the SE quarter of sheet 32C05.
 It essentially corresponds to the external intrusive phase of Danis (1985) and Bourne and Danis (1987).
 It is a typically foliated monzodiorite and quartz monzodiorite unit containing 5-10% hornblende and biotite.
-The magnetic susceptibility of this rock is commonly less than that of unit Alac2 (hornblende monzonite).
+Magnetic susceptibility of this rock is commonly less than that of hornblende monzonite (Alac2).
 This unit is medium grained, but generally less than hornblende monzonite.
 Contacts are gradual between units Alac3 and Alac5.
 However, cross-cutting relationships indicate that unit Alac5 is slightly younger (Danis, 1985).

-This unit represents the facies commonly observed in the northern half of this batholith as well as at its southern end.
-It is a biotite (5-15%) quartz monzonite with less than 10% hornblende.
+This unit represents the facies commonly observed in the northern half of the batholith, as well as in its southern end.
+It is a biotite (5-15%) quartz monzonite with 10% hornblende.
 This rock is weakly foliated to massive in places.
 Foliated hornblende-rich dioritic enclaves are common (Tremblay, 1950).
-Mineralization of the Québec Lithium Mine is hosted in this facies, in the NE portion of the La Corne Batholith, as is the “Molybdenite Mine” in the SE corner.
+Mineralization of the Québec Lithium Mine is hosted in this facies, in the NE portion of the La Corne Batholith, as is the Molybdénite Corporation Mine in the SW corner.

-This unit represents the late phase of the La Corne Batholith.
+Unit nAlac2 represents the late phase of the La Corne Batholith.
 It consists of muscovite ± biotite monzogranite, with garnet locally.
 This phase is commonly referred to as “two-mica monzogranite” in several studies.
 Rive et al. (1990) named this particular unit “Chaptes Intrusion”.
-Rocks are whitish to pinkish, generally homogeneous and fine to very coarse grained.
-These rocks are commonly peraluminous (Figure 1).
+Rocks are whitish to pinkish, generally homogeneous and fine to coarse grained.
+These rocks are generally peraluminous.
 An important feature of this unit is the presence of numerous granitic pegmatite intrusions mineralized in Be, Li, Ta and Mo, hosted in fractures and joints that affect it, or in various immediately adjacent lithologies.
 The proportion of pegmatitic material is highly variable, reaching up to 80% of the area of some outcrops.

 The La Corne Batholith is about 15 km E-W by 22 km N-S. It covers part of sheets 32C05, 32D08 and 32C04.
 It marks the contact between the Malartic and Kinojévis groups.
 This batholith is regionally associated with a strong negative magnetic anomaly that cuts regional structural grain.
 Unit nAlac1 (quartz monzonite and granodiorite) is the largest and occupies the northern half of this batholith.
 Units nAlac3 (hornblende monzonite) and nAlac5 (monzodiorite and quartz monzodiorite) are found mainly in the southern half and have a concentric arrangement.
 Units with the highest magnetic susceptibilities are hornblendite (nAlac1) and hornblende monzonite (nAlac3).

-The La Corne Batholith consists of two distinct magmatic suites: 1) an early metaluminous dioritic to granodioritic suite containing numerous metasedimentary and metavolcanic xenoliths, and 2) a late, moderately to non-foliated, xenolith-free peraluminous monzogranitic suite with a mineralized aureole in Li, Be, Mo and Ta.
-Recent dating by U-Pb single zircon (Feng and Kerrich, 1991) and conventional zircons (David, personal communication, 2017) suggest that the monzogranitic suite has intruded from 30 to 40 Ma after the early dioritic-granodioritic suite.
-This wide gap in time challenges the magmatic links that may exist between these early and late phases, and instead highlights the importance of telescoping of two large magmatic suites in the same region.
+The La Corne Batholith consists of two distinct magmatic suites: 1) an early metaluminous dioritic to granodioritic suite containing numerous metasedimentary and metavolcanic rock xenoliths, and 2) a late, moderately to non-foliated, xenolith-free peraluminous monzogranitic suite with a mineralized aureole in Li, Be, Mo and Ta.
+Recent dating by U-Pb single zircon (Feng and Kerrich, 1991) and multiple zircons (David, 2019) suggest that the monzogranitic suite has intruded from 30 to 40 Ma after the early dioritic-granodioritic suite.
+This considerable gap in time challenges the magmatic links that may exist between these early and late phases, and instead highlights the importance of telescoping of two large magmatic suites in the same region.
 The position of the La Corne Batholith enhances the fault contact between the Malartic and Kinojévis groups.

 Does not apply.